 In terms of amenities, the site offers the basics — and only the basics.
 You have access to water, toilets, and a single picnic shelter, so you’ll need to bring anything else that you think you might need.
 It’s fantastic for anyone who wants a back-to-nature experience, but if you don’t like roughing it, you’ll find the surroundings, well, rough.

-The good news about that is, since there aren’t any amenities to speak of, there aren’t any amenities to pay for.
+The good news about that is, that since there aren’t any amenities to speak of, there aren’t any amenities to pay for.
 The fees to camp here are very manageable, allowing you to spend your money on something more useful, like a high-end tent or bear spray.

-If you want to spend time amid all this beautiful scenery — but you’re not quite ready to give up all the creature comforts you’ve become accustomed to — you can also get vans and small RVs in here.
+If you want to spend time amid all this beautiful scenery — but you’re not quite ready to give up all the creature comforts you’ve become accustomed to — you can also get vans and small RVs here.
 There aren’t any hookups available, though, so it’s not an ideal situation for a long-term stay.
-The roads can get a little dicey at certain times of year as well, so if you’re not confident in your driving skills, you should only visit when the weather cooperates.
+The roads can get a little dicey at certain times of the year as well, so if you’re not confident in your driving skills, you should only visit when the weather cooperates.

 What I Liked